Skip to main content

 kubectl rollout status -n bench deployment --timeout=120s

-• Cilium DaemonSet restart: If Cilium DaemonSet doesn't auto-restart after Helm value changes, trigger it manually.
+• Cilium DaemonSet restart: If the DaemonSet doesn't automatically restart after changing Cilium Helm values, trigger it manually.

 kubectl -n kube-system rollout restart daemonset/cilium